olm3ca/Pixel-Slate/README.md

         - `sudo mount /dev/mmcblk0p6 /mnt/boot`
         - `sudo grub2-install --boot-directory=/mnt/boot /dev/mmcblk0 --force` - this should succeed with no errors.

 Now you can reboot and select CTRL+L to boot into Fedora/RisiOS or CTRL+D to boot into ChromeOS.
-You may wish to edit your grub menu to add an entry for this new ChromeOS kernel.
-The method I use is:
- - `sudo su`
- - `cd /boot/loader/entries/`
- - `touch chromeos.conf`
- - Then simply copy one of the existing entries to your new entry (chromeos.conf) but change it to boot from vmlinuz-5.10.165 and initramfs-5.10.165.img.

 Final Step: to set up audio, follow the instructions in Part 3 below.